-Our History: Founded in 1980 by brothers John and Harry McDonald, Carlile has grown from two tractors to one of Alaska’s largest trucking companies.
+Our History: Carlile was founded in 1980 by brothers John and Harry McDonald, Carlile trucking has grown from two tractors to one of Alaska’s largest trucking & shipping logistics companies.

 A long-time employee in Tacoma once noticed an employee intently sweeping the warehouse floor and asked his co-workers “who’s the new guy?”
 They told him it was John McDonald who happened to be visiting.
 To this day, John can be found in the shop engineering a piece of equipment or at a project site working side-by-side with others.
 He enjoys the camaraderie and being in the thick of things.

 Years ago when now Tacoma regional manager Ted Klein was a forklift operator, Harry McDonald asked him what he thought about running trucks from Tacoma to Anchorage.
 It made a lasting impression on Ted that one of Carlile’s owners genuinely wanted to hear his opinion.
 About a month later, Carlile began offering Arctic Express service between the two cities, which continues today.

 John acknowledged that upbringing played a big part in shaping the brothers’ work ethics.
 “We always worked.
 That’s just what we did,” recalled John.
 “We cleaned, fixed, whatever was needed.”